What is Dual Language Immersion?

 What do the principals say?

 - "I'm so honored to be able to offer this program at Kensington.
 To think that we are able to give the children the valuable opportunity to become fluent in another language - not only are we giving our students the gift of a second language, but we're also giving the gift of exposure and acceptance of diversity and increased critical thinking abilities.
 We're opening up doors for these children that others may not have!
 What an amazing thing to offer our students".
-Rachel Clarke, Principal Kensington Elementary
+Rachel Clarke

 What does the NC Department of Public Instruction say?